Nose (10%): Delightful, clean, unmalted barley note, lightly toasted oak, 7/10

-Finish (10%): Any alcohol sharpness quickly fades but leaves a warmth of spice and cinnamon which lingers for a goodly long while.
+Finish (10%): Any alcohol sharpness quickly fades but leaves a warmth of spice and cinnamon, which lingers for a long time.
 8/10

-Overall Impression and Harmony (30%): This is truly a fine blended whiskey. you see every component balanced and harmonized.
-The honey sweetness with orange oil, a kiss of smoke and lingering spice.
+Overall Impression and Harmony (30%): This is a fine blended whiskey.
+You see every component balanced and harmonized.
+The honey sweetness with orange oil, a kiss of smoke, and lingering spice.
 27/30

-Retry on Ice (25%): Actually brings out a bit more woody body. weakens the finish and the opening sweetness is shortened to make way for that the richer smoke.
-The water dilution really does unbind the smokey oily compounds that were trapped in the bottle.
+Retry on Ice (25%): It brings out a bit more woody body. weakens the finish, and the opening sweetness is shortened to make way for the richer smoke.
+The water dilution does unbind the smokey, oily compounds trapped in the bottle.
 Not that the released oils of this particular whisky are dominant at all, merely enhanced.
 This testifies to the even greater blending skills of this producer.
 22/25

 Total Ranking: 85% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill

-Conclusion: This is a fantastic blended whiskey which could also be a great introductory whiskey for new scotch drinkers.
+Conclusion: This is a fantastic blended whiskey, which could also be a great introductory whiskey for new scotch drinkers.
 There is an underlying smokiness that is not overpowering.
-Veteran scotch drinkers may have found themselves looking for more extreme single malts that push the boundaries of smoke and sea, but most whiskey drinkers fall somewhere in the middle of the bell curve in terms of their own personal tastes and preferences and that's where blended whiskies really shine.
+Veteran scotch drinkers may have found themselves looking for more extreme single malts that push the boundaries of smoke and sea.
+Still, most whiskey drinkers fall somewhere in the middle of the bell curve in terms of their personal tastes and preferences, and that's where blended whiskies shine.
 This falls toward the top of the list in terms of blended whiskies.
-I've had a few that had a bit more weight that I personally like a bit better but this does shine for what it is.
-I'd happily buy this again for the price I got it at or at it's recommended retail.
-I can also easily see myself ordering a dram of this at a bar.
+I've had a few that had a bit more weight that I like better, but this does shine for what it is.
+I'd happily repurchase this for the price I got at or its recommended retail.
+I can also easily see myself ordering a dram at a bar.
 I recommend it without hesitation.

 Coming up next, I try Sheep Dip's Islay blend.
 That should definitely deliver on the punch.